StockSharp/AlgoTrading/Designer/Gallery/Schemas/Williams_R_Reversal/README.md

 ## Strategy Overview

-- Williams %R is calculated on finished candles of a single instrument and is fully equivalent to the highest-high / lowest-low formula the original strategy computes by hand.
+- Williams %R is calculated on finished candles of a single instrument from the highest high and lowest low of its lookback window.
 - Two levels split the scale: below -80 the market counts as oversold, above -20 as overbought.
 - A previous-value block keeps the reading of the preceding candle, so a level is tested twice and only the crossing candle produces a signal.
 - The current position takes part in both decisions, so no order ever adds to a position already held.